mhbeals/mhwood.github.io/maps/publication-date-range.md

 ## Category Notes

 These fields are uncommon; more usually, only the date for the specific issue is given.
 Start and end dates only appear in B1JI.
-URI for Dublin Core property ‘issued’: http://dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#issued.
+URI for Dublin Core property ‘issued’: <a href="http://dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#issued">dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#issued</a>.

 ## Individual Collection Notes